-(Alexandria, Va) – A new study released by the New England Journal of Medicine found that among patients with non-small-cell lung cancer, those who received palliative care lived, on average, almost two months longer than those who received standard care.
-Researchers also found that the patients receiving palliative care reported a higher quality of life through the final course of their illness.
+A new study released by the New England Journal of Medicine found that among patients with non-small-cell lung cancer, those who received palliative care lived, on average, almost two months longer than those who received standard care.
+Researchers also found that the patients may live longer with hospice care and reported a higher quality of life through the final course of their illness.

 The goals of palliative care are to improve the quality of a seriously ill person’s life and to support that person and their family during and after treatment.
 Sharing the same philosophy of hospice care which is usually provided in the final months of life, palliative care may be provided at any stage during a serious or life-limiting illness.